Dick Pope Sr. Institute

 Improving the Quality of Tourism

 We are dedicated to increasing the benefits of tourism through research, public awareness and education.
-We invite you to visit the Dick Pope Sr. Institute for Tourism Studies digital collection to access our portfolio of research, publications, & white paper series.
+We invite you to visit the Dick Pope Sr. Institute for Tourism Studies digital collection to access our portfolio of research, publications, and white paper series.
+You may access the digital collection via this link: https://stars.library.ucf.edu/dickpopeinstitute/

 In 1983, the Institute’s advisory board successfully lobbied the Florida University System’s Board of Regents and created the Hospitality Management undergraduate degree program at UCF.
-Its successor, the Rosen College of Hospitality Management, oversees baccalaureate program activities.
+Its successor, is UCF Rosen College of Hospitality Management, is among the top five hospitality and tourism colleges in the world with five undergraduate degrees, a master’s degree and a Ph.D. program in hospitality management.

 Contact Our Experts